It’s winter out here in the western/northern Finger Lakes region of New York, which means there’s not much going on.

 The Merlin app thought it heard a screech owl, so I was off to find it.
 No luck, but I did find a heap of trumpeter swans, a bunch of gulls, and a variety of geese hanging out in the mucklands.

-Savannah’s mucklands are a unique geophysical attribute resulting from Seneca River overflows, which happen whenever the wet weather will allow (the water table is quite high in this area and the river hasn’t been dredged since the 19th century).
-The town is quite proud of this feature — they even have a road named Muckland Road (…as well as another named simply “No. 39.”
+Savannah’s mucklands are a unique geophysical attribute resulting from Seneca River overflows, which happen when even a hint of of wet weather threatens to descend (the water table is quite high in this area and the river hasn’t been dredged for decades).
+The town is proud of this feature — they even have a road named Muckland Road (…as well as another named simply “No. 39.”
 Gotta luv beautiful downtown Savannah!).
-During spring migration the mucklands provide a resting place for ducks, geese (sometimes even a flock or two of snow geese), and swans.
-They are safe from hunters here, because these lands are also farmlands whose harvest litter attracts foraging birds and other animals; therefore, hunting is prohibited by local, state, and federal regulations.
+During migrations the mucklands provide a resting place for ducks, geese (sometimes even a flock or two of snow geese), and swans.
+They are safe from hunters here, because the mucklands are also farmlands whose harvest litter attracts foraging birds and other animals; therefore, hunting is prohibited by local, state, and federal regulations.

 The crows were not welcome in the mucklands, but they amused themselves by annoying each other while foraging in the adjacent icy marsh.